riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 ## Moving forward

 I think it would be great to get HRAD proponents to be like "we're definitely in world X, and not any of the other worlds" or even be like "actually, the case for HRAD really is disjunctive, so both of the cases in worlds X and Y apply".

+If it becomes clear which world we are in, then the next step is to drill down on the crux.